 |Ambiente WZ||2013 - 2016|

-Please complete the information below to register your interest in the Ford Australia Class Action.
+Click here to register your interest in the Ford Australia Class Action.
 We will then make contact to provide you updates on the case, including the outcome of the case once the Court makes a decision, going forward.

 Yes.
 We take your privacy and information security very seriously.
 We will not disclose your information to anyone else or use it for any purposes except for the claim against Ford.